Injury Prevention Maplewood, MO

 Muscle Imbalance

-Muscle balance is key to supporting joints and reducing injury.
-Imbalance can cause an overreliance on one muscle group, which may cause your body to force it to participate in an activity it shouldn’t.
-It can also lead to poor posture, and the weaker muscles will become tired more quickly, increasing the risk of injury.
-Injuries can be caused by poor muscle balance in relation to other muscle groups, such as having a strong bicep and weak tricep, or within muscle groups, such as an imbalance between the four muscles of the rotator cuff.
-Muscle imbalance can cause injury through:
+Muscle balance is essential to maintaining healthy joints and reducing injury.
+Imbalance can result in an overreliance on one set of muscles, which may cause your body to force it to participate in an activity it shouldn’t.
+It also prevents you from having ideal posture, and the weaker set of muscles will be pushed past its limit, resulting in failure and a higher probability of injury.
+Muscle imbalance can refer to poor muscle balance in relation to other muscle groups, such as having a strong chest and weak back, or within muscle groups, such as the four muscles in the rotator cuff not having proportionate strength.
+Muscle imbalance can result in:

-Personalized injury prevention with our professional physical therapists in Maplewood, MO will ensure that your muscles are at optimal proportional strength.
+Personalized injury prevention with our experienced physical therapists in Maplewood, MO will ensure that different muscles and muscle groups are equally strong.

 Movement Dysfunction

-Movement dysfunction can result in poor balance and lead to your body bending in unnatural ways, causing injury.
+Movement dysfunction can impact your stability and lead to your body bending in unnatural ways, increasing your risk of injury.
 It can be caused by a variety of musculoskeletal issues.
-Symptoms include:
+It can lead to:

 • Joint mobility restrictions